-The production of modules with large area coverage requires to solve four technical challenges:
+The production of modules with large area coverage requires to solve four major technical challenges:

 - 1. The production of a large number of GridPixes with sufficiently good quality.
 This has been addressed by the new production method, which is based on complete wafers.
-The process was developed in collaboration wit the Fraunhofer institute IZM at Berlin and yields up to 428 GridPixes per batch (4 wafers). - 2.
-In particular commercial readout systems are not easily scalable.
+The process was developed in collaboration with the Fraunhofer Institute IZM at Berlin and yields up to 428 GridPixes per batch (4 wafers). - 2.
+In particular commercial readout systems are not easily scalable to a large number of chips.
 This is why Bonn has developed a cheap and easily expandable system based on the Scalable Readout System (SRS) of the RD51 collaboration.
-Nikhef developed (partially funded by the AIDA FP7 project) the SPIDR fast readout system for Timepix-3 ASICs.
+Nikhef developed (partially funded by the AIDA FP7 project) the SPIDR fast readout system for Timepix-3 ASICs [75].